zacanger/niddesa/text/generated-translations/mahaniddesa/08-sinhala-amazon.md

-Skills in Establishment doctrines, Skills in Prabeathpaddy doctrines SathipatshaSkills of Dadhi Leadings adept at Indiriya doctrines, adept in power doctrines, adept at Bocentra doctrines Skillful in road doctrines, adept in fruit doctrines, adept in Nirvana doctrines Ready.
+Skills in Establishment doctrines, Skills in Prabeathpaddy doctrines SathipatshaSkills of Dadhi Leadings adept at Indiriya doctrines, adept in power doctrines, adept at Bocentra doctrines Skillful in road doctrines, adept in fruit doctrines, adept in Nibbana doctrines Ready.
 The adept of the optics from the optics to the optics of the optics The sanctification of the sanctification of the sanctification of the purity of the debate Emancipation is not claimed, but not stated.
 Do not make business.